 Mobility, biological uptake and transport of radionuclides in the environment

-How does speciation of radionuclides combined with environmental and biological factors influences their mobility, uptake and accumulation in the organisms?
-We focus on improved understanding of dynamic transfers in aquatic ecosystems and terrestrial ecosystems and replacing transfer constants based on equilibrium concepts with time functions.
+How does speciation of radionuclides combined with environmental and biological factors influence their mobility, uptake and accumulation in organisms?
+We focus on improved understanding of dynamic transfer in aquatic and terrestrial ecosystems and on replacing transfer constants based on equilibrium concepts with time functions.

 This project covers naturally occurring radionuclides as well as transuranic and fission products and might include fieldwork in Norway or other countries.

 Radioactivity in the environment: Source terms and release scenarios